How Truth-Seeking Is Sacrifice

 It is like the scars of an army veteran and their implications, and indeed it could be claimed that the seasoned truth-seeker can be a very scarred man or woman.
 They are one who sacrificed the good feelings in exchange of knowing more about existence.
 Those who fear the ills of contemplation, and prefer instead to distract their minds in pursuits that do not require much depth, are very bad philosopher-material.

-What we can learn from this negativity can actually be positive: To utilize our time alive as much as we can, and avoid wasting it on petty pursuits.
+What we can learn from this negativity can actually be positive: To utilize our time alive as much as we can, and avoid wasting it on things we may find unworthy.

 Thanks for reading.